Honda in Formula One: Continued power unit supply to Red Bull after formal withdrawal (2022–2025)

-Following a change in management since the decision was made to exit Formula One, Honda has remained present at discussions regarding future Formula One regulations along with other manufacturers, and held discussions with Red Bull Racing as to futured possibilities for a renewed partnership from the 2026 season onwards, when new power unit regulations will come into effect.
-However, Red Bull Powertrains is set to partner with Ford Performance from 2026.
+Following a change in management since the decision was made to exit Formula One, Honda has remained present at discussions regarding future Formula One regulations along with other manufacturers, and held discussions with various teams as to future possibilities for a partnership from the 2026 season onwards, when new power unit regulations will come into effect.
+The company will not renew its partnership with Red Bull, who had already committed to its own Red Bull Powertrains project, which will be backed by Ford from 2026.
+Honda subsequently announced it would make a full-scale return to F1 in 2026, partnering with Aston Martin.